yym68686/uni-api/README.md

 The channel-level timeout setting has higher priority than the global model timeout setting.
 The priority order is: channel-level model timeout setting > channel-level default timeout setting > global model timeout setting > global default timeout setting > environment variable TIMEOUT.

+By adjusting the model timeout time, you can avoid the error of some channels timing out.
+If you encounter the error `{'error': '500', 'details': 'fetch_response_stream Read Response Timeout'}`, please try to increase the model timeout time.

 ## ⭐ Star History

 <a href="https://github.com/yym68686/uni-api/stargazers">